-Run Excel Calculation Model is a powerful action step that takes a set of inputs and iterates through an excel workbook to generate the specified outputs.
+The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

-This article will show users how to create the action step and then provide elementary instructions on how to utilise this step.
-We will then go through a simple example to demonstrate the functionality of this step in a practical situation.
+This article will demonstrate how to create the action step and then provide basic instructions on how to use it.
+We will then demonstrate the functionality of this step in a real-world scenario using a simple example.

 Creating the Step